egrommet/Computational-Journalism-Publishers-Workbench/CommonInstallSteps.md

 ./before-snapshot.bash
 ```
 Depending on how long it has been since the ISO file was released, this step can take some time.
 It is updating all the packages that have changed since release.

 On Fedora, the system will place you into a GUI tool called 'YumEx' to update the software.
+After you authenticate, you should see a list of packages.
+Press 'Select All' and then 'Apply'.
+Press 'OK' when YumEx shows the 'Transaction Result' and the system will be updated.
 The system will reboot.